gtag('config', 'UA-143572265-1');

 By Andrew Siyabalawatte, Oct 2022.

-Tendinopathy of the Achilles, Achilles Tendonitis and Achilles Tendinopathy, is a common lower extremity injury in everyday walkers, casual runners and athletes, especially distance runners.
+Achilles Tendonitis, is a common lower extremity injury in everyday walkers, casual runners and athletes, especially distance runners.
 This lower leg condition, is usually due to accumulative stress through the tendon over time.
 It can also originate from sustained trauma like a muscle tear to the gastrocnemius (calf muscle).
-Achilles Tendinopathy is the second most common running-related musculoskeletal injury, following medial tibial stress syndrome, with an incidence of 9.1% to 10.9%.
+Achilles Tendonitis is the second most common running-related musculoskeletal injury, following medial tibial stress syndrome, with an incidence of 9.1% to 10.9%.

 A List of Causative Factors Leading to Achilles Injury